2002 RESNET Conference

 Barbara Collins, Energy Rated Homes of America

-business and marketing plan.
-Learn the elements that should be considered in
+A key element of any successful business is having an effective business and marketing plan.
+Learn the elements that should be considered in developing a plan to make your rating services profitable.

 EPA Existing Home Program